equivalent/scrapbook2/rails_config.md

-# How to override gem template in rails
+# How to override gem template in Rails

 let say you have gem like [Draper](https://github.com/drapergem/draper) or [Pundit](https://github.com/elabs/pundit) and you want to override their generator templates in your Rails appplication